Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 In India, some employers offer paid leaves as part of the compensation package for their employees.
 If an employee does not use up all their eligible leaves during the fiscal year, they may be allowed to carry forward their remaining balance of paid leave days or hours into the next year.

 The number of leaves that can be carried forward by an employee typically varies based on company policy and applicable laws. n different states.
-Some organizations impose limits on the maximum number of days/hours that can be carried forward while others have no such restrictions.
+Some organisations impose limits on the maximum number of days/hours that can be carried forward while others have no such restrictions.

 It’s important for employees and employers to understand the advantages and implications of leave carry forward policies.
 While it provides flexibility for employees who may not have had a chance to take time off during a particular year, it can also lead to accumulated liability and make it difficult for employers to manage staffing levels and productivity levels.